a1k0n/a1k0n.github.io/_posts/2021-01-22-indoor-localization.md

 In the lower-right corner of the video is a virtual view of the car's position and speed, entirely derived from the ceiling light localization algorithm.

-You can see that with the fisheye lens, it can see a *lot* of ceiling lights from any point on the track, and they're all set up in a regular grid with one or two exceptions.
+With the fisheye lens, it can see a *lot* of ceiling lights from any point on the track, and they're all set up in a regular grid with one or two exceptions.
 The algorithm is robust to extra lights being added, lights being burned out, and other cars flying over the top of the camera (watch closely at 0:07), without losing tracking.

 Since it's hard to tell what's going on from the raw, sideways fisheye camera, the tool has an option to use `cv2.undistort` and remap the image as if it were